julio-mateuss/julio-mateuss/README.md

 ### Hi there 👋
-- I'm a mechanical engineering student
+- I'm a mechanical engineering
-- 💻 I’m currently learning python